mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Disconnect Innova2 from the PCIe Bridge

 Confirm the XDMA device is present then remove it from the PCIe bus and disconnect it from its PCIe Bridge.
 The ConnectX-5 PCIe Bridge for the FPGA on the Innova-2 is sub-device `08`, function `0`, `:08.0`.
+It shows up as PCIe device `02` for me.
 ```
 lspci  |  grep -i "Xilinx\|Mellanox"